cortexproject/test-infra/corbench/docs/deployment.md

         6. Select the following scopes: `public_repo`, `read:org`, `write:discussion`
         7. scroll to the bottom and click **Generate token**
         8. Take note of the token as you will need it for github integration
+        9. Give the Corbench github account repository contributor permissions to allow it to send messages. (this can be done in the respository settings)

 2. **Main Node Pods Deployment**:
     Now we are ready to deploy the comment monitor, Prometheus, and grafana pods in the main node.